Organizing Clarity’s Content

 After creating a vocabulary, you can add categories and subcategories to establish the desired organizational schema for your content.

-Here you’ll add categories to the FAQ vocabulary you created in the previous exercise as Walter Douglas.
+Here you’ll add categories to the FAQ vocabulary you created in the previous exercise as Christian Carter.

 To do this,